Unitarity, clock dependence and quantum recollapse in quantum cosmology: Introduction

 In a simpler model \cite{Gotay1984,*Gotay1996} Gotay and Demaret established the conjecture that, if one demands unitary dynamics, ``slow'' clocks resolve the big bang/big crunch singularity, where a clock is slow at a point if it reaches that point at a finite time.
 Gotay and Demaret only considered slow clocks at a singularity but we expand their notion to infinity (infinite spatial volume of the universe): we find that slow clocks at infinity trigger a quantum recollapse in the quantum theory.
 The crucial property of a slow clock is that a classical solution terminates at some point within the range of the clock variable.
 When building a unitary quantum theory one needs to continue time evolution past this point, resulting in the boundary conditions we observe.
 This is analogous to the well-known situation in standard quantum mechanics where boundary conditions are needed when a solution terminates in finite time.
 In \cite{Gielen2020} we found that the $t$ clock is slow at the singularity, hence forcing singularity resolution when quantising.
 We also found that the clock associated with the scale factor is fast at the singularity and at infinity, implying that the quantum theory does not need to diverge from the classical theory.
 In this paper we find that the scalar field clock is slow at infinity.
 This explains why the three clocks have very different behaviour in the quantum theory.

-Rather than using a reduced quantisation, one could use the more covariant approach of Dirac quantisation in order to avoid the multiple choice problem.
+Rather than choosing particular inner products and hence Hilbert spaces adapted to different clocks, one could use the more covariant approach of Dirac quantisation in order to avoid the multiple choice problem.
 Here one first defines a kinematical Hilbert space on which constraints are imposed after quantisation.
 Solutions to the constraints form the physical Hilbert space, on which one can then study dynamics.
 A canonical way of defining an inner product on the physical Hilbert space is via the so-called group averaging procedure \cite{Ashtekar1995,Marolf2000,*Marolf1995}, which requires the Hamiltonian constraint to be defined as a self-adjoint operator.
 A recent major result in the setting of Dirac quantisation has been an explicit demonstration, for a general class of systems, that the viewpoints of different clocks are equivalent, and that the quantisation method itself is equivalent to other methods of quantisation of constrained systems \cite{Hoehn2019,*Hoehn2020}.
 One might hope to use these results to resolve the inequivalence of quantum theories defined with respect to different clocks that we have observed.
-We will discuss how the methods of Dirac quantisation could be applied to our model and show that, in order to separate the Hamiltonian constraint into a canonical form in which it is a sum of a Hamiltonian of the ``clock'' and a Hamiltonian of the ``system'', different clocks require a different choice of lapse function in the definition the Hamiltonian constraint.
+We will discuss how the methods of Dirac quantisation and group averaging could be applied to our model and show that, in order to separate the Hamiltonian constraint into a canonical form in which it is a sum of a Hamiltonian of the ``clock'' and a Hamiltonian of the ``system'', different clocks require a different choice of lapse function in the definition the Hamiltonian constraint.
 Hence, even if the constraint (Wheeler--DeWitt) equation is always the same, different clocks require different operators to be self-adjoint on different kinematical Hilbert spaces.
 The freedom of choosing a lapse in general relativity is of course another aspect of general covariance, which is then seen to be violated even in the setting of Dirac quantisation.
 New methods are needed to resolve the breaking of general covariance we observe.